By Sammy Ladh

 2. Those who work on the road but still have a home and family

 The existence of more and more street children is a problem, especially in large cities such as Yogyakarta.
 Their presence disrupts the convenience and safety of traffic and is often charged with criminal acts such as pickpocketing or assault.
 More suspicion that street children are controlled by some unions, which makes the existence of street children in the big cities disastrous.

 Many parties have tried to solve this problem of street children.
 The government, in this case the district / city government, with various policies and regulations, sought to solve this problem, or at least mitigate its negative consequences.
 In addition, many non-governmental organizations are emerging to try to solve the problem

 street children.
 Various models of manipulation have been undertaken, various projects and programs have been implemented, ranging from the popular shelters model, to the last quite horrible is the local regulation on the treatment of homeless and beggars issued by many district / city governments.
 However, this document is not intended to evaluate the projects and programs of street children.

 Others see the “strangers” as rich people who only come to “share for fortune” without worrying too much about their real situation.
 By building these relationships as well, Yayasan Rumah Impian Indonesia (otherwise known as the Dreamhouse) can discover what most street children need through their own recognition and direct observation of their daily lives.
 In addition to finding their needs, through established relationships, the assistance provided to street children will not be just a charity from a stranger but “the help of a friend “who came out of deep empathy.

 The assistance provided is also long-term.
 Nevertheless, since the launch of its programs in 2008, good relations with street children have yielded many positive results.
-The number of street children who have volunteered to study at the Center for Self-Learning Activities (PKBM) with the help of Dream House, there are even 20 children returning to formal school in some schools from the elementary level. until high school with a full scholarship of Dream Home and now 80 Children are assisting in education center to prevent from going to street.
-The awareness to continue this school continues to increase from time to time, and this does not happen by coercion or lure, but by relationships that are intimately related to the Dream House volunteers.
+The number of street children who have volunteered to study at the Center for Self-Learning Activities (PKBM) with the help of Dream House, there are even 20 children returning to formal school in some schools from the elementary level. until high school with a full scholarship of Dream Home and now 80 Children are assisting in education center to prevent them from going to street.
+The awareness to stay at school increase from time to time, and this does not happen by coercion or lure, but by relationships that are intimately related to the Dream House volunteers.